 Visiting Israel?
 Try a Judean Desert jeep tour.
 This otherworldly desert above the Dead Sea is where the Dead Sea Scrolls were discovered, where biblical history was made and where adventure beckons.
 And where things get lost for centuries … Judean Desert Adventure I’m scrambling around in a panic, flinging things out of my suitcase.
 “Where is it?
 Where is […]

 When it comes to extreme adventure vacations, Victoria Falls on the border of Zambia and Zimbabwe has become a prime destination.
-And this may be the ultimate thrill: tempting fate in Victoria Falls’ Devil’s Pool “You’re not going to do that!” my husband says, as we scroll through photos of a bunch of crazy tourists sitting […]
+And this may be the ultimate thrill: tempting fate in Victoria Falls’ Devil’s Pool Devil’s Pool at Victoria Falls – the ultimate thrill “You’re not going to do that!” my husband says, as […]

 My husband has a new fixation – hiking.
 (I blame Reese Witherspoon in the movie Wild, and Bill Bryson for writing A Walk in the Woods).
 Apparently we ( Mark and I, as far as I know, Reese and Bill aren’t coming) are going to hike the Camino de Santiago de Compostela, a pilgrimage route through Spain. […]